 While it may be frustrating when employees are late with turning in their timesheets, you can’t punish them by not paying them.
 However, you should have a process in place to provide coaching and other fair and appropriate disciplinary actions.
 You should also consider training managers on timekeeping procedures and requirements.

 You should have a clear and progressive policy in place for situations like this.
 Hopefully, one discussion is all you need.
 If failure to submit timesheets becomes a problem, you can follow these steps just like you would for any other policy violation in the workplace.

-With these tips (and the helpful features within a time tracking software solution like Justworks Hours) you can improve your timekeeping procedures and make time tracking as easy as possible.
+With these tips (and the helpful features within a time tracking software solution like Justworks Time Tracking) you can improve your timekeeping procedures and make time tracking as easy as possible.